shnam7/gulp-build-manager/docs/contents/02-build-configuration.md

 The dependencies can be any combination of build items in the form of BuildSet.

-### conf.clean
-Specifies clean target files that will be removed by GCleaner when clean task is triggered.
-GCleaner instance is automatically created by GBuildProject, if there's any clean target to remove.
-Glob supported.

 ### conf.watch
 Specifies watch target files that will be monitored by GWatcher when watch task is triggered.
 GWatcher instance is automatically created by GBuildProject, if there's any watch target to monitor.